BigDecimal#round returns different types depending on argument

 BigDecimal.new('12.34').round # => 12 (Integer)

 I found a similar issue to this one (https://bugs.ruby-lang.org/issues/2662), but it's in Japanese.
 If this should be rejected as well could someone provide an explanation in English please?
 Also in that case documentation should be changed as it clearly states that the result should be BigDecimal: "Round to the nearest integer (by default), returning the result as a BigDecimal."

-Updated by mrkn (Kenta Murata) almost 4 years ago
+Updated by mrkn (Kenta Murata) about 4 years ago

 Float#round returns Fixnum value when the argument is

 irb(main):005:0> 12.34.round.class => Fixnum irb(main):006:0> 12.34.round(0).class => Fixnum

 If we will fix